Super friendly staff, great location. Quirky rooms.

 Nice staff, simple nice room, option for private bathroom, great location.
 Loved fan and open window instead of air conditioning.

 Despite it looking very tidy and clean, not as relaxing as staying at a nice hotel.
 But for the price, totally awesome and good enough for me.
 I would recommend it.

 we walked in for a room. quite a scary lobby but I saw it was cheap and we would only be resting until morning. unfortunately my partner lost her ID so we couldn't stay. we never entered the room and only had the key for less than 5 minutes. they were rude and wouldn't return my money.

 The staff were super friendly and attentive- the first day there was a problem with our bedding, and they changed the sheets right away.
 Overall, the place was ok, reasonably clean for a hostel (they could stand to clean the common shower area more often, however- hair was clogging the drain).

 It would be nice to get a few more appliances in the kitchen area so guests could actually use it.
 The rooms have no A/C and tiny fans that don't do much, which can be a problem during the summer.
 The beds are hard as a ROCK..I'm 26 and my back was killing me by the time I left.
 Also, there is a club next door that plays loud club music all hours of the day.
 Not the hostel's fault, but if you're looking for a good night sleep, I'd suggest requesting a room that doesn't face 11th ave.

 The history of hotel is great!

-A stay at 11th Avenue Hostel places you in the heart of Denver, within a 10-minute walk of Denver Art Museum and Colorado State Capitol Building.
+With a stay at 11th Avenue Hostel, you'll be centrally located in Denver, a 7-minute walk from Denver Art Museum and 13 minutes by foot from United States Mint.
 Featured amenities include a computer station, complimentary newspapers in the lobby, and a 24-hour front desk.